 Introduction to Hand Sanitizers

-By Benjamin D. Tanner, Ph.D., President, Antimicrobial Test Laboratories
+By Benjamin D. Tanner, Ph.D., President and CEO, Antimicrobial Test Laboratories

 Definition: Hand Sanitizers are liquid formulations designed to kill bacteria quickly on the skin of the hands.